tcheufa/matrixable/README.md

     matrixable = { version = "0.5.0", default-features = false }
     ```
 * This crate support `no_std` environments since ver`0.3.0`.
-* Many improvements and changes have been done since the beginning of this project.
-Please see to the [`CHANGELOG`](CHANGELOG.md) for more details.
+* Many improvements and changes (breaking changes as well) have been done since the beginning of this project.
+Please see the [`CHANGELOG`](CHANGELOG.md) for more details.
 * Your help and suggestions on improving this crate are highly encouraged.
-So please feel comfortable to report any issue you may encounter!
+So please feel free to report any issue you may encounter!

 ## More
-See the [**documentation**](https://docs.rs/matrixable/0.1.0/matrixable/)  for additional information on the library.
+More information about the library in the [**documentation**](https://docs.rs/matrixable/0.1.0/matrixable/).

 ## License